davidpots/playsongnotes/_lessons/191 spicing-up-a-2-chord-song-tennessee-whiskey.md

 ---
 layout: song
-title: How to spice up a 2-chord song (feat.
-Tennessee Whiskey)
+title: How to spice up a 2-chord song (inspired by Chris Stapleton)
 slug: "191"
 date_published: 2018-11-14
 category: practice_log